 - Shallow Wetlands

-Although most of it now developed or in production, these exquisite natural areas once covered the outer region of the southeastern coastal plain.
+Although, now developed or in production, these exquisite natural areas once covered the outer region of the southeastern coastal plain.

 Through years of experience we’ve developed proven techniques for successfully restoring these indigenous ground covers.